JamesDeLay/farmer-jims-food-and-fungi/src/_markdown/cultivar/turkey_tail.md

 imgURL: "/assets/turkey_tail.jpg"
 nativeTo:
     - Asia
-    - South America
+    - North America
-    - Africa
 ---

-The Red Reishi mushroom (Ganoderma lucidum) is a medicinal mushroom that is native to Asia and has been used in traditional Chinese medicine for thousands of years.
-It is also known as the "mushroom of immortality" or the "lingzhi mushroom."
-The Red Reishi mushroom has a red or brown color and a glossy, varnished appearance.
-It typically grows on the trunk or roots of hardwood trees such as oak, maple, and elm.

-Red Reishi mushrooms contain a variety of compounds that have medicinal properties, including polysaccharides, triterpenes, and ganoderic acids.
-These compounds are thought to have anti-inflammatory, anti-tumor, and immune-boosting effects.
-They are also rich in antioxidants and have been shown to have potential benefits for cardiovascular health, liver function, and blood sugar control.

-Red Reishi mushrooms can be consumed in various forms, including capsules, powders, and teas.
-They are also available in tinctures and extracts.
-While they can be consumed fresh, they are typically consumed in a dried or processed form to make their beneficial compounds more easily available to the body.
-However, it's important to note that taking red reishi in high doses or for long periods of time can cause some side effects, such as dryness of the mouth, throat, and nose.

-Red Reishi mushrooms are also used in traditional Chinese medicine for the treatment of various ailments, including fatigue, high blood pressure, and diabetes.
-They are also used to improve overall health and well-being, as well as to promote longevity.
+Turkey Tail mushrooms are a type of medicinal mushroom that have been used in traditional Chinese medicine and other traditional medicine systems for centuries.
+They are known for their immune-boosting properties and have been used to treat a variety of health conditions, including cancer, diabetes, and viral infections.

+The mushroom's active compounds include polysaccharides, such as beta-glucans, which are believed to stimulate the immune system.
+They also contain antioxidants and other beneficial compounds.
+Turkey Tail mushrooms can be consumed in supplement form, as a tea, or as a powder that can be added to food or drinks.

+It's important to note that turkey tail mushrooms are not recommended for pregnant or breastfeeding women and that they can interact with certain medications such as blood thinners, immunosuppressive drugs and blood sugar lowering drugs.